equinor/appsec-threatmodeling-101-workshop/slides/content/tm-starting-in-your-team.md

 - What external help do we need, and when?
 - For TM, "what is the first thing we will suggest for our team when we get back home"?

 Take notes.
-Anonymize.
+Anonymize if needed.
 Post result to workshop slack channel [#appsec-threatmodeling-workshop](https://equinor.slack.com/archives/C046T5B84P4).

 <hr>

-Time boxed schedule (15m):
+⏰ Time boxed schedule (15m):

 - 15 Group work